Ideas For Ashes

 On the subject of birds, why not hire a dove release ceremony to carry the ashes away into the beyond.

 You may have lived on Earth but dreamt of the worlds beyond the skies.
 You can jet into space, after your time on Earth is done.
 NASA, Celestis and Elysium Space are the companies that can make space burials possible for you.
 The cost of space burials depends on the type of burial you want.
 Usually, encapsulated ashes are sent into orbit.
 Since 1992, more than 450 people have had space burials.

 A new one on us but apparently this is quite a popular idea.
-Tattoo artists can now place your loved ones ashes into ink to be inscribed on your flesh forever more, so you will never truly be apart form your memories.
+Tattoo artists can now place your loved ones ashes into ink to be inscribed on your flesh forevermore, so you will never truly be apart from your memories.

 If you prefer to grow trees rather than chop them to make coffins and caskets, then burying the ashes to grow into a plant or tree will suit you.
 The bios urn is made with special soil so that you can combine the ashes into a tree and watch it grow over time.